Lucy Hamilton Hooper: Career

-She was the author of a translation of Alphonse Daudet's novel, The Nabob, which was published by special agreement with Daudet.
 She was known for her translations of German poetry and published several works translated from Johann Wolfgang von Goethe, Emanuel Geibel, Friedrich Schiller and Christian Friedrich Hebbel.
-An original novel, called Under the Tricolor, and a four-act drama, entitled Helen's Inheritance, were other literary works of important character.
-The latter was first produced in June, 1888, in a French version, in the Théâtre d'Application, in Paris, Nettie Hooper playing the part of the heroine, continuing in the role when the piece was brought out by A. M. Palmer in the Madison Square Theatre, in New York City, in December, 1889.
+The four-act drama, Helen's Inheritance, was first produced in June 1888, in a French version, in the Théâtre d'Application, in Paris, Nettie Hooper playing the part of the heroine, continuing in the role when the piece was brought out by A. M. Palmer in the Madison Square Theatre, in New York City, in December, 1889.
 The drama was produced under another title, Inherited, throughout the U.S. for several seasons.

 Personal life

 Hooper made her home in Paris, France, where she died August 31, 1893.
 She was buried at Laurel Hill Cemetery, Philadelphia.